 2. Only complete entries (including fee payment and screener) will be considered.

-3. Entrants are permitted to submit works-in-progress (i.e., without final color correction or sound mixing), but please note that the programming committee will only consider the version submitted.
-Subsequent cuts or replacement copies will only be accepted at the request of the programming committee.
+3. Entrants are permitted to submit works-in-progress (i.e., without final color correction or sound mixing), but please note the programming committee will consider only the version submitted.
+Subsequent cuts or replacement copies will be accepted only at the request of the programming committee.

 D) Shipping